pdm-project/pdm/docs/docs/usage/config.md

 pdm config --local pypi.url "https://test.pypi.org/simple"
 ```

-Any local configurations will be stored in `.pdm.toml` under the project root directory.
+Any local configurations will be stored in `pdm.toml` under the project root directory.

 ## Configuration files

 The configuration files are searched in the following order:

-1. `<PROJECT_ROOT>/.pdm.toml` - The project configuration
+1. `<PROJECT_ROOT>/pdm.toml` - The project configuration
 2. `<CONFIG_ROOT>/config.toml` - The home configuration
 3. `<SITE_CONFIG_ROOT>/config.toml` - The site configuration